Kozea/CairoSVG/pages/svg_support.rst

 Painting raster images
 ~~~~~~~~~~~~~~~~~~~~~~

-Included raster images are not supported.
+Included raster images are supported by the Pystacia package.

 Filtering painted regions